x2w-soda/Ludens/README.md

 - UI

 User interface solution.
-This is a retained-mode GUI library used for both the editor and the final in-game UI.
+This is a retained-mode GUI library for organizing a widget tree.
+The editor uses an additional imgui layer on top of the retained mode widgets, while the runtime would directly manipulate the widget hierarchy via scripts.

 - Asset